deity-io/falcon-platform-docs/dpsg/docs/getting-started/connect.md

 ## Remote Configuration

-Remote configuration should be done using env varialbes for any kind of senstive data.
+Remote configuration should be done using env variables for any kind of senstive data.

 This includes the `serviceUser` and `serviceToken`.